Obesity is a leading cause of ill health and premature death in England. Being overweight and obese is associated with increases in the risk of:

 It also stated that a clear definition for high sugar foods should be set to help significantly reduce opportunities to market and advertise high sugar food and drink products to children and adults.
 The only regulatory framework for doing this is via the FSA and Ofcom nutrient profiling model (NPM) which would benefit from being reviewed and strengthened.

 A UK-wide programme to reduce salt consumption began after the publication of SACN’s Salt and Health report in 2003.
 Targets were set in 2006 to guide industry on the levels and types of reductions needed in a wide range of food and drink categories.
 These targets were revised in 2009, 2011 and 2014 to encourage further action.
 The programme has so far led to salt levels being reduced by up to 50% in some products.
-Data from March 2016 estimated daily salt intakes had fallen by 0.9g per day to 8.0g.
+Latest data collected in 2014 estimated salt intake at 8.0g per day, a fall of 11% since 2005 to 2006.

 The success of the salt reduction programme led to PHE’s view that a similar, structured and universal programme, focusing on common foods that contribute most of the sugar we eat, would lower sugar intakes.